wazo-platform/wazo-doc/source/administration/phonebook.rst

 -----------------

 Here are the calls flows for which the reverse lookup should work :

-* Incoming call towards a User (SIP or SCCP) : OK
+* Incoming call towards a User (SIP or SCCP),
-* Incoming call towards a Group with a Local/ member : OK
+* Incoming call towards a Group with a Local member,
-* Incoming call towards Queue with an Agent/ member
+* Incoming call towards Queue with an Agent member

 Here are the calls flows for which the reverse lookup will NOT work :

-* Incoming call towards a Group with a SIP/ member,
+* Incoming call towards a Group with a SIP or SCCP member,
-* Incoming call towards Queue with a SIP/ member
+* Incoming call towards Queue with a SIP or SCCP member